masteclab/matlab/README.md

 # matlab

-This repository contains MATLAB code, scripts and functions
+This repository contains a collection of matlab code, scripts and functions.